CodingMoore/soil-ent-green-python/README.md

 While the application is running, you should see a notification in the pi's console every time a sensor reading is taken and uploaded to Firestore.

-If you log into the React application and click on the plant that you have created using the "Machine Name" found in the soil.py file, a live graph of the moisture data should be generated.
+If you log into the React application and click on the plant that you have created using the "Machine Name" found in the soil&period;py file, a live graph of the moisture data should be generated.

 <br/>